Gentle Vocal Warm-Up Exercises

 Gentle Sirens: Gliding Without Pushing

-Smooth glides protect recovering voices better than discrete pitches.
-Tension-free vocal exploration.
+Smooth vocal glides protect tired or recovering voices far better than jumping between discrete pitches.
+Learn to siren through an octave with zero tension.

 Vocal Sighs: The Gentlest Way to Wake Up Your Voice